Shakthivelms8/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 In this lab, you'll use the [Bogus][nuget.org/packages/bogus/33.1.1] library from NuGet to generate fictional data and place that into an Azure Cosmos DB account.

-## Prepare your development environment
+## Task 01 Prepare your development environment

 If you have not already cloned the lab code repository for **DP-420** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.